BigBIueWhale/assistant_coder/README.md

 1. You have to install VS Code that is either this version `VSCodeUserSetup-x64-1.90.2.exe` or newer on any client computer on the internal network that will use the AI services.
 You can download from https://update.code.visualstudio.com/1.90.2/win32-x64-user/stable which is a version of VS Code that supports the provided version of the `Continue`.

+2. Disable VS Code auto update and disable auto update or extensions (you don't want your setup to suddenly break)

-2. Any client will need the `Continue` VS Code extension for your operating system + CPU architecture.
+3. Any client will need the `Continue` VS Code extension for your operating system + CPU architecture.
 Use the pre-downloaded version `continue-win32-x64-0.8.40.vsix` which you can download from: https://github.com/continuedev/continue/releases/tag/v0.8.40-vscode (scroll all the way down to `Assets`.
 The .vsix file can then be installed globally as an extension in VS Code as if you installed the extension from the internet (Extensions tab -> ... -> `install from vsix`).

-3. Drag the newly added extension tab to the right like it asked you
+4. Drag the newly added extension tab to the right like it asked you

-4. In the welcome page: `Welcome to Continue` choose `Local models` and click `Continue`.
+5. In the welcome page: `Welcome to Continue` choose `Local models` and click `Continue`.
 Ignore the `Failed to connect` error that then keeps popping up

-5. Click `Continue` again
+6. Click `Continue` again

-6. Click the `Configure` gear icon ⚙ in the bottom right of the `Continue` extension window.
+7. Click the `Configure` gear icon ⚙ in the bottom right of the `Continue` extension window.
 That will open a `config.json` for you to edit.

-7. Change it to look like this (replace 127.0.0.1 IP with the actual server's IP)
+8. Change it to look like this (replace 127.0.0.1 IP with the actual server's IP)
 ```json
 {
   "models": [